rjt-gupta/academic-website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 Hello!
 I'm Rajat.
-I'm a Security Research Ph.D. candidate at SSLab Georgia Tech advised by Prof. Taesoo Kim
+I'm a Computer Science Ph.D. candidate at SSLab Georgia Tech advised by Prof. Taesoo Kim

 My research interests include vulnerability research of complex software like browsers, and OS kernels.
 I am very fortunate to have worked with some of the best hacker minds on this planet!